 Souza has had solo exhibits of his photographs at The Kennedys Museum (Berlin), Etruscan Museum (Cortona), Kansas State University, U.S. Naval Academy (Annapolis), Navy Museum (Washington, D.C.), University of North Carolina (Chapel Hill), Boston University, and the National Press Club in Washington, D.C.
 His photographs have also been part of group exhibits at the Smithsonian Museum of American History (Washington, D.C.).

-In fall 2020, the comprehensive documentary »The Way I See It« about Pete Souza working for Ronald Reagan and Barack Obama will be released.
+In fall 2020, the comprehensive documentary »The Way I See It« about Pete Souza working for Ronald Reagan and Barack Obama was released.

 Today, Pete Souza, based in Madison, Wisconsin is a best-selling author, speaker and professor at Ohio University.